csecht/count-and-size/README.md

 # Project: count-and-size

-The interactive Python program, `size_it.py`, can count and size objects from an image file.
-The main utility is to obtain mean, range, and individual sizes for a sample population.
-Object segmentation is performed with a compact watershed algorithm on a distance transform.
-Diameters of minimum enclosing circles determine object lengths.
-Sizing units are millimeters when a pre-set size standard is used, pixels when not, or determined by the user for a custom standard.
+The interactive Python program, `size_it.py`, counts and sizes groups of similar objects from an image file.
+The main purpose is to obtain mean, range, and individual sizes from a sample population.
+Once invoked from the Terminal command line, a tkinter GUI controls all file and OpenCV-Python imaging parameters.

+Object identification is performed with a compact watershed algorithm while diameters of minimum enclosing circles of the objects determine object sizes.
 Image processing parameters are selected from slider bars and drop down menus (see screenshots, below).
 Multiple windows display each processing step with live updates as parameters change.

-This Project was developed to count and size samples of oyster populations at various stages of aquaculture production, but can be used for measuring any kind of round or oblong objects on a contrasting background.
+This Project was developed to sample oyster populations at various stages of aquaculture production, but can be used to measure any group of round or oblong objects on a contrasting background.
 Objects need not all be completely isolated, as touching and slightly overlapping objects can usually be segmented.
 While segmentation of objects in large or poorly contrasted overlapping clusters is unlikely, such clusters can be screened out by limiting the size range to provide fairly accurate metrics for the remaining individual objects.

 Sizing standards are chosen from a pull-down menu.
-Pre-set standards include a hockey puck and various U.S. coins.
-If "None" is chosen and the pixel diameter entry is kept as 1 (default settings), then displayed sizes are in pixel units.
-Pre-set standards report sizes as millimeters.
+Pre-set standards include a 3-inch hockey puck and various U.S. coins.
+Sizing units are millimeters when one of the pre-set size standards is used, pixels when not, or determined by the user when using a custom standard.
+If "None" is chosen as a standard and the pixel diameter entry is kept as 1 (default settings), then displayed sizes are in pixel units.
 Users have an option for a custom size standard that requires entry of the known size in whatever units are needed.

-All modules can be executed on Linux, Windows, and macOS platforms. `size_it.py` is derived from the `contour_it.py` module from the opencv-contour-utils2 GitHub repository.
+All modules can be executed on Linux, Windows, and macOS platforms. `size_it.py` is derived from the `contour_it.py` module of the opencv-contour-utils2 GitHub repository.

-A text file of object sizes and metrics, settings used, and the resulting annotated image file of sized objects, can be saved.
+A text file of object sizes and metrics, parameter settings, and the resulting annotated image file of sized objects, can be saved.

 <sub>Project inspired by code from Adrian Rosebrock:
 https://pyimagesearch.com/2016/03/28/measuring-size-of-objects-in-an-image-with-opencv/